ae-foster/ae-foster.github.io/_posts/2025-06-25-orbformer-post.markdown

 Our conclusion: Orbformer, though by no means the end of the story, marks significant progress towards a model that generalizes the electronic structure of molecules.

-If you'd like to know more, check out the paper!
+If you'd like to know more and see the results, check out the paper!